mosayebi/PatchyDisc/README.md

 When importing the trajectory in ovito, please choose the follwing order for the column mappings: Particle type, Position X, Position Y, Orientation Z, Orientation W. You can then load particle shape STL files saved in the `UTILS/particle_shapes/` if you are simulating a standard patchy disc, or make your own particle shape using the python script provided.

 To load a particle shape in ovito under the "Data source" panel click on "Particle Types" and choose a particle type.
-The "Load shape..."  bottom can then be found in the bottom of the panel.
+The "Load shape..."  button can then be found in the bottom of the panel.

 ![Binary mixture of patchy discs](mixture.gif)